zjgoggle/reactio-rs/README.md

                 },
             ),
             Deferred::Immediate,
-            // OnCompletion, when listen socket is ready, send another command to connect from another thread. move |res| {
+            // OnCommandCompletion, when listen socket is ready, send another command to connect from another thread. move |res| {
                 if let CommandCompletion::Error(_) = res {
                     logmsg!("[ERROR] Failed to listen exit!");